-Wallmark’s research has been profiled in the national news media, including Newsweek, Psychology Today, Medical News Today, Science Daily, and NPR.
+Wallmark’s research has been profiled in the national news media, including Newsweek, Psychology Today, Forbes, Wall Street Journal, and NPR.
 He is active in the Analysis, Creation, and Teaching of Orchestration (ACTOR) group, an international research partnership funded by the Canadian Social Sciences and Humanities Research Council.
+His work has also been supported by the NEH and the GRAMMY Foundation.
 Wallmark has presented at a number of international conferences including the AMS, ICMPC, SMT, SMPC, and SEM.
 He was also an invited public lecturer at the National Academy of Sciences in Washington, D.C. and the Soluna International Arts Festival.
 In addition to his academic work, Wallmark is a published composer, bassist, and performer of the Japanese shakuhachi flute.

 Fink, R., Latour, M., & Wallmark, Z., (Eds.)
 (2018).
 The relentless pursuit of tone: Timbre in popular music.
 New York: Oxford University Press.